Morwenn/cpp-sort/docs/Library-nomenclature.md

     Some algorithms don't accept such an additional parameter.
 It may be because they implement a non-comparison sort instead, a sorting algorithm that uses other properties of the elements to perform the sort rather than a comparison function (for example a [radix sort][radix-sort]).

     The library provides a set of additional [comparators][comparators] generally corresponding to common ways to compare common types.

+* *Equivalent elements*: this notion appears in the context of comparing elements with a predicate.
+Two elements `a` and `b` are equivalent with regard to a predicate `comp` when `not comp(a, b) && not comp(b, a)`.
+Predicates in comparison sorts only require to model a [weak order][weak-order], so elements satifying the previous expressions do not have to be strictly equal - we call them *equivalent elements* in the rest of the documentation.

 * *Fixed-size sorter*: [fixed-size sorters][fixed-size-sorters] are a special breed of sorters designed to sort a fixed number of values.
 While they try their best to be full-fledge sorters, they are definitely not full-fledge sorters and probably don't blend as well as one would like into the library.
 Their main advantage is that they can be more performant than regular sorters in some specific scenarios.